-Based on those stats, 64% of American households are active Amazon Prime members.
+According to Entrepreneur.com, there are well over 100 million people that have Amazon Prime memberships.
+Based on those stats, 82% of American households are active Amazon Prime members.

-It makes daily errands, Christmas shopping, and birthdays or events so much easier to prepare for.
+That’s why we’re going to show you how to get Amazon Prime at no cost.
 Here’s everything you need to know about Amazon Prime and how you can get the amazing service for free!

 What is Amazon Prime?

 Amazon Prime is a membership service offered by Amazon to give you amazing deals on thousands (or millions) of products on Amazon.
 Plus, Amazon Prime comes with tons of other membership options including: